Home / Reviews / The Best lenses for Nikon D3500 – 2020 Buying Guide

 Prime lenses are lenses that have a fixed focal length.
 They are often simpler lenses, making them easier to manufacture and in return cost less and usually are of higher quality than zoom lenses.

-Zoom lenses on the other hand cover a range of focal lengths and because of their versatility allow you to carry one lens instead of two or three to cover the same focal range.
+Zoom lenses, on the other hand, cover a range of focal lengths and because of their versatility allow you to carry only one lens instead of two or three to cover the same focal range.

-The only drawback are the increase cost and slightly reduced quality from manufacturing something so complex.
+The drawbacks are the increased cost and slightly reduced quality from manufacturing something so complex.

 The aperture is measured in f-number of f/stop.